42magarine/WurzelWertErmittlung/README.md

 ## Project Overview

 WurzelWertErmittlung is a project designed to analyze and visualize geographic data using Python.
 This includes generating point clouds, analyzing data within specific radii, and plotting results on a map.

-## Setup and Installation
+### Setup and Installation

-Follow these steps to set up the project environment and run the program:

-### 1. **Create a Virtual Environment**
+#### 1. **Create a Virtual Environment**

 To ensure project dependencies are isolated, create a virtual environment: